Last updated on August 28th, 2023

 Andrea Valeria is Panamanian by nationality and a world citizen by heart.
 On her website itsatravelod.com, she shares thoughtful insight into the pearls and perils of digital nomadism, as well as useful tips to monetize your side hustles and find remote jobs.
 I have lost countless hours glued to her Facebook videos and Instagram stories (she’s got quite the knack for those cheeky captions).

-Andrea and her lighthearted musings have been featured on Forbes, Expedia, and just about every other list of successful people travelling the world and getting paid for it.
+Andrea and her lighthearted musings have been featured on Forbes, Expedia, and just about every other list of successful people traveling the world and getting paid for it.
 If you haven’t seen one of her videos yet, what are you waiting for?

 I’ve decided to specifically highlight Andrea’s efforts purely because she was one of the premier faces in the remote working landscape who inspired me to overhaul my lifestyle.
-Through her various social channels, she visually depicts the possibility to get paid to do what you love, no matter how outside the box it may be.
+Through her various social channels, she visually depicts the possibility of getting paid to do what you love, no matter how outside the box it may be.
 She also always seems to be somewhere warm, which is certainly my kind of lifestyle.
 Read on for Andrea Valeria’s perils of wisdom.

 Rosie Bell: Where in the world do you currently call home (if anywhere)?